bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

 ### Connecting to the Cluster

-=== "HPC 4 Research"

-    - From the Charite, MDC, and BIH networks, you can connect to the cluster login nodes `login-{1,2}.research.hpc.bihealth.org`.
+- From the Charite, MDC, and BIH networks, you can connect to the cluster login nodes `hpc-login-{1,2}.cubi.bihealth.org`.
     - For Charite users, your name is `${USER}_c`, for MDC users, your account is `${USER}_m` where `$USER` is the login name of your primary location.
 - From the outside, **for MDC users**, the cluster is accessible via `ssh1.mdc-berlin.de` (you need to enable SSH key agent forwarding for this)
     - Note that you have to use your MDC user name (without any suffix `_m`) for connecting to this host.
     - Also note that BIH HPC IT does not have control over `ssh1.mdc-berlin.de`.
       *You have to contact MDC IT in case of any issues.*
 - From the outside, **for Charite** users, there is no SSH hop node.
   Instead, you have to apply for VPN through Charite Geschäftsbereich IT.
   You can use [this form availble in Charite Intranet](https://intranet.charite.de/fileadmin/user_upload/portal/service/service_06_geschaeftsbereiche/service_06_14_it/VPN-Zusatzantrag_O.pdf) for this.
   Please refer to the Charite intranet or helpdesk@charite.de for more information.
-    - Also consider using the [OnDemand Portal](../ondemand/overview.md) at https://portal.research.hpc.bihealth.org.

-=== "HPC 4 Clinic"

-    - You have to login from the Charite network with your charite account to `login-{1,2}.clinic.hpc.bihealth.org`.
-    - Access from VPN is currently not possible.
-    - Also consider using the [OnDemand Portal](../ondemand/overview.md) at https://portal.clinic.hpc.bihealth.org.
+- Also consider using the [OnDemand Portal](../ondemand/overview.md) at https://hpc-portal.cubi.bihealth.org.

 ### Connecting to Compute Node through Login Node

-After logging into the cluster, you are on the login node `<cluster>-login<X>` (`<cluster>` is either `res` for HPC 4 Research and `cln` for HPC 4 Clinic; `<X>` can be either `1` or `2`).
+After logging into the cluster, you are on the login node `hpc-login-1` or `hpc-login-2`.
-When transferring files, use the `transfer-1` or `transfer-2` nodes (HPC 4 Research only).
+When transferring files, use the `hpc-transfer-1` or `hpc-transfer-2` nodes.
 You should not do computation or other work on the login or file transfer nodes, but use the compute nodes instead.
 Typically, you'll create an interactive session on a compute node using the `srun` command.